Bedrock-OSS/bedrock-wiki/docs/entities/runtime-identifier.md

 ---

+### minecraft:chest_minecart

+-   Breaks the entity.
+-   Punching entity will make it despawn.
+-   Spawns strangely.
+-   Drops chest and minecart.

+---

+### minecraft:chicken

+-   Breaks some of the animations.
+-   Updates move speed.
+-   Entity will fall slowly but still receives fall damage.
+-   Spawns without gear (if it was).

+---

 ### minecraft:cod

 -   Makes entity flop when not in water.
 -   Interacting with bucket of water will give you a bucket of cod, but when the bucket of cod is placed, it will place bucketed entity instead of cod.
 -   Gives the entity special swimming and gravitational behavior.

+---

+### minecraft:command_block_minecart

+-   Breaks the entity.
+-   Punching entity will make it despawn.
+-   Spawns strangely.
+-   Drops minecart.

+---

+### minecraft:cow

+-   Breaks some of the animations.
+-   Updates move speed.
+-   Spawns without gear (if it was).

+---

+### minecraft:dolphin

+-   Adds `minecraft:movement.dolphin` component.

+---

+### minecraft:donkey

+-  Changes texture, model and animations to the donkey's one.

+---

+### minecraft:dragon_fireball

+-  Completely breaks your entity.
+-  Emits dragon fireball trail particle.

 ---